The Jakarta Post

 Earlier on Jan.
-1, a lion named Michael was found dead at about 7 a.m. with his neck strangled by the door-sling of its own cage.
+1, a lion named Michael was found dead at about 7 a.m. with his neck strangled by the the door-sling of its own cage.

-Agus said the 1.5-year-old lion was found in an extreme position, hanging with his head at the top, very much like human committing suicide by hanging.
+Agus said the 1.5-year-old lion was found in an extreme position, hanging with his head at the top, very much like human committing a suicide by hanging.

 In recent years, the Surabaya Zoo has become notorious for its appalling conditions and the inhumane treatment of its animals.

-In 2012, the Associated Press reported that approximately 15 animals at the zoo were dying every month ' a figure that had decreased from two years earlier ' due to preventable diseases, starvation, lack of exercise and overcrowding.
+In 2012, the Associated Press reported that approximately 15 animals at the zoo were dying every month ' a figure that had actually decreased from two years earlier ' due to preventable diseases, starvation, lack of exercise and overcrowding.

 Also in 2012, the zoo's last remaining giraffe, 30-year-old Kliwon, died with an 18-kilogram wad of plastic in its stomach.

 A Sumatran tiger also died after being fed meat laced with formaldehyde.

 Between July and September in 2013, 43 animals were reported to have died. (nvn)